 Make sure your cloud data warehouse simplifies the following:

-How much time, resources and manpower will you need to spend on maintenance as opposed to insight discovery?
+How much time, resources and manpower will you need to spend on maintenance ?

 The process of understanding cloud data warehouse pricing models is not straightforward, as they are dependent on different parameters like speed, scale and usage.
 Common pricing models include: